satwikkansal/python_blockchain_app/report.md

 - $p_4$ = $\frac{1}{19}$, the cycle disk-delay station iterates 19 times before going back to the CPU;
 - $p_5$ = 1 - $p_4$ = $\frac{18}{19}$;

-The probablilistic routing for $p_4$ and $p_5$ are approximated because the 27th replenish of the random cache loads into the cache the blocks with ID 495-503 (the remaining blocks are already in the last cache).
+The probabilistic routing for $p_4$ and $p_5$ are approximated because the 27th replenish of the random cache loads into the cache the blocks with ID 495-503 (the remaining blocks are already in the last cache).
 The remaining 10 places in the random cache are taken by the blocks 485-494 that are already in the cache from the previous cycle.
-Anyway, in our model we assume that the last cycle loads 19 blocks in the cache all from the disk (like all the other cycles).
+Anyway, in our model, we assume that the last cycle loads 19 blocks in the cache all from the disk (like all the other cycles).

 ## Bottleneck and level of multiprogramming

-Given our model, we have to find in the first place the traffic equations of the system, that gives us the relative visit ratios of the stations with the respect to the reference station.
+Given our model, we have to find in the first place the traffic equations of the system, that gives us the relative visit ratios of the stations with respect to the reference station.
 From that, by knowing the expected service time of the stations, we can compute the service demand.
 The bottleneck of the system will be the station with the higher service demand.

 The system of traffic equations is: